-Student Support and Wellbeing have specialist staff providing practical support and advice to students reporting, sexual assault, rape, discrimination, hate incidents or bullying.
+Student Support and Wellbeing have a team of specialist staff providing practical support and advice to students who have experienced sexual violence, stalking, hate incidents, discrimination, physical harm and or verbal abuse, domestic abuse, spiking, and harassment.

 On this page, you can find out how to report any kind of incident.